Codacy supports configuring certain advanced features through a configuration file.

 Currently, you can exclude files using globs and add custom extensions to languages.

 You can ignore files globally, for certain categories (duplication, metrics or coverage) or for a specific tool (e.g.: Rubocop).
+The category metrics refers to the information you find under File details such as Size, Structure and Complexity.

 To add custom extensions to a language you can also add an entry in this file, but keep in mind that some tools might not work out of the box with those extensions and might need changes.